 - Long Runners: One of the most prime examples: He is the second longest serving Senator EVER.
 If he had lived 2 more years, he would be the longest serving, surpassing Robert Byrd.

 - Odd Friendship: With Republican Ted Stevens of Alaska.
 On paper, they are polar opposites.
 One is a Republican from a frozen tundra, the other a Democrat from a tropical paradise.
 They both admitted to disagreeing politically most of the time, too.
 However, over forty years, they became best friends, considering each other brothers.
-After Stevens' untimely death in 2010, Inouye gave a heartfelt eulogy to Stevens, and even advocated naming a battleship after his fallen friend only months before his own death in 2012.
+After Stevens' untimely death in 2010, Inouye gave a heartfelt eulogy to Stevens, and even advocated naming a warship after his fallen friend only months before his own death in 2012.

 - Young Future Famous People: After his amputation, he went to recover at the Percy Jones Army Hospital in Battle Creek, Michigan, where he met fellow soldiers Bob Dole and Phil Hart.
 Dole even mentioning he wanted to go to Congress, being beaten to it by both men by a few years each.
 They went on to be lifelong friends, and the hospital was renamed the Hart-Dole-Inouye Federal Center in 2003 to honor the 3 Senators.note